 Up until that fateful day on the Damascus road Saul was a respectable, upstanding Jew in first century Israel.
 But he was unprepared for the events which were soon to unfold and set his life on a new course.
 Saul was the epitome of a law-abiding, Pharisaical Jew.
-It was this man, who fully believed he was serving God but in reality was persecuting the Lord’s Messiah.
+It was this man, who “full of the truth” and believing that he was serving God was actually persecuting the Lord’s Messiah.
 Remember that Saul did not have a New Testament to read or study – his Bible was the Old Testament and he knew it inside and out.
-What did he come to understand about the grace of God from the pages of the Torah that would have such a profound impact on his life?
-After his encounter with the risen Lord, he looked at the same Old Testament scriptures but came to a very different conclusion.
+We know from his writings that Paul was extremely detail oriented and a stickler for accuracy.
+But without a New Testament, how did God take such a man and teach him the grace of God from the Hebrew scriptures.

 Brief Review of the Early History